Chevannese/APGroupProject2025-2026/Documentation/readme.txt

 2. Go to File → Import.

-3. In the dialog, select General → Maven -> Existing Maven Projects into Workspace, then click Next.
+3. In the dialog, -> Selct Maven -> Existing Maven Projects into Workspace, then click Next.

 4. Click Select root directory and browse to the folder containing your project.